 Lowell, who lives in the United States, has admitted in interviews that he “didn’t do well in any [school] classes”.
 When he took exams at school, and later at university, he would regularly fail, or even get the lowest score in the class.
 But he persisted, and his determination, combined with natural talent, led him to degrees in chemistry and maths and ultimately to a doctorate in astrophysics.
 That would have been impressive enough, but Lowell is now considered the most prolific inventor in the US, and maybe the most important inventor alive.

-We love Lowell’s story because he didn’t let grades hold him back.
+We love Lowell’s story because he didn’t let his performance hold him back.
 We don’t think anyone should be prevented from making progress in their studies or career because of a single score.

-That’s why Open Universities Australia (OUA) has an open-door policy that applies to many undergraduate subjects.
+That’s why Open Universities Australia has an open-door policy that applies to many undergraduate subjects.
 We call these subjects ‘open enrolment’ subjects.
-And when you use them to get into uni, we call this Open Access.
+And when you use them to get into uni, we call this open access.

-Who is Open Access for?
+Who is open access for?
 Every student is different.
-Some come to OUA having never completed the final year of school.
+Some come to us having never completed the final year of school.
 Some get sick during their studies.
-Some go through Year 12 dealing with family tragedy,floods,fires or any number of serious challenges.
-Some choose OUA because they want to study while they work – or while they care for a young family.
+Some go through Year 12 dealing with family tragedy, floods, fires, or any number of serious challenges.
+Some choose Open Universities Australia because they want to study while they work, or while they care for a young family.
 Or both.
 Some simply don’t want to go to a campus every week.
 Some start online and then transfer to campus study down the track.